jplozf/gdf/README.md

 CPU                                 15 mn [########----------------------] 28.44%
 Battery                       Discharging [#######################-------] 77.00%
 ```
-By default, the gauges are displayed in color, as is the available RAM and CPU.
+By default, the gauges are displayed in color, as is the available RAM, CPU and battery usage (if any).
 These features can be modified using the following flags, which can be combined:
 ```
+📊 gdf 0.11-3bcc7e6 - An enhanced df command
 Usage of gdf:
   -a    Display all metrics
   -b    Display battery metrics (if any)